Pandas Merge DataFrames Explained Examples

 3.4 Merging DataFrames on Multiple Columns

-Use param on with a list of column names when you wanted to merge DataFrames by multiple columns.
+Use param on with a list of column names when you want to merge DataFrames on multiple columns.
 It also supports different column names on the left and right DataFrames, below is an example.

 # Use pandas.merge() to on multiple columns